 To all those who inquired thanks!
 I am fine.
 Sorry for the light blogging.
 I’ve done a bunch of fun food and wine related things this Summer and Fall but just been too busy to write about them.
 Life just keeps getting in the way.
 I fully intend to let you guys know about some of them.

 A few days ago Mrs. F and I had a rare childless evening.
 So we decided to try someplace new.
 Any place with wine bar in the title gets our vote so off we went to the Shab Row Bistro and Wine Bar on East Street in Frederick.
-This newer restaurant was once the tasting room for Frederick Cellars, but they split the building with Frederick Cellars having its facilities completely on one side and the new restaurant on the other.
+This newer restaurant was once the tasting room for Frederick Cellars, but they split the building.
+Now Frederick Cellars has its facilities completely on one side and the new restaurant on the other.

 The owners have made some changes and the eating area is stylishly decorated with muted earth tones, pictures by local artists and a zinc bar.
 They also have a four table outdoor dining area overlooking East street, but on the day we went it was just too darn hot to sit there.
 They are serving a limited menu right now, but their website indicates that they plan to expand it in the fall.
 We had a cheese plate, the crostini, a caprese salad special and the vegetable flatbread.
 Plenty of food for two moderately hungry people.
 The food was quite good.
 They have a nice selection of cheeses to choose from and the three spreads that came with the crostini were excellent.
 The flatbread was nice and I really appreciated that the vegetable topping had not been cooked into mush and was still crispy and flavorful.
 The service was also very attentive.
 They had about 40 wines by the glass and Mrs. F and I had fun picking and sampling a variety.